Choose the research methodology best suited to your situation

 Conceptual research

 Conceptual research focuses on identifying and analysing the key concepts underlying a problem or issue.
 It can be used to explore ideas, theories and hypotheses, and to understand the relationships between concepts and their implications.
 Conceptual research is often used to help solve complex problems and make strategic decisions.
+This type of research is common in philosophy, theoretical physics, law, and disciplines where innovation starts from intellectual exploration rather than empirical testing.

 Descriptive comparative research